vosbek/jmeter-ai-bedrock/README.md

 This plugin provides a simple way to chat with AI in JMeter.
 Feather Wand serves as your intelligent assistant for JMeter test plan development, optimization, and troubleshooting.

+> 🪄 **About the name**: The name "Feather Wand" was suggested by my children who were inspired by an episode of the animated show Bluey.
+In the episode, a simple feather becomes a magical wand that transforms the ordinary into something special (heavy) - much like how this plugin aims to transform your JMeter experience with a touch of AI magic!

 ## ✨ Features

 - Chat with AI directly within JMeter